 Flood warnings remained in parts of the mid-Atlantic and northeast states.
 Heavy snow fell in the mountains of southwestern Pennsylvania, western Maryland, West Virginia, eastern Tennessee, eastern Kentucky and extreme western North Carolina.
 Dangerous surf will continue from Florida through New England for the next couple of days, the center said.

 Rainfall swamped several northeastern and Atlantic coastal areas, according to the National Hurricane Center.
 Wildwood Crest, New Jersey, reported 11.9 inches of rain.
 Easton, Maryland reported 12.5 while Georgetown, Delaware, received 10.2 inches, it said in an advisory.

 From Virginia to Massachusetts, officials of governments, transit systems and businesses joined homeowners in assessing damage and arranging for recovery.
 The federal government and Metro transit system resumed full service in Washington.

 Sandy may cause as much as $20 billion in economic damage and losses, according to Eqecat Inc., a risk-management company in Oakland, California.
 The U.S. economy may lose $30 billion in output because of Sandy, according to an analysis by Wells Fargo & Co.
-(WFC) senior economist Mark Vitner.
+(WFC:US) senior economist Mark Vitner.